Landsborough, Queensland: Geography

 Landsborough is in the Sunshine Coast hinterland.
 It is situated north of the Glasshouse Mountains just off Steve Irwin Way, 82 km north of Brisbane at the base of the southern end of the Blackall Range.

 The North Coast railway line enters the locality from the south (Beerwah), passes through the town in the west of the locality, and then exits the locality to the north-west (Mooloolah Valley).
 The town is served by Landsborough railway station.

 The Bruce Highway passes along the eastern boundary of the locality.
-Glass House Mountains Road (Steve Irwin Way) passes through from south to north-east, and the Landsborough–Maleny Road exits to the north-west.
+Steve Irwin Way passes through from south to north-east, and the Landsborough–Maleny Road exits to the north-west.

 Landsborough has the following mountains, all in the east of the locality: